 While one of the most famous results of the interwar period – namely, the rise of Hitler and the Nazi Party – is well known, it’s equally true that other countries faced their own political and economic struggles during this period, as countries tried to move on from the horrors of the First World War and rebuild their nations and economies.

-The arrival of World War Two undid all the work that had been made to encourage a lasting global peace, including the work of the League of Nations, which was founded in 1920.
+The start of World War Two undid all the work that had been made to encourage a lasting global peace, including the work of the League of Nations, which was founded in 1920.

-Oddly enough, the interwar period is not always a primary focus for some economics courses, whether at school or university.
+Oddly enough, the interwar period is not always a primary focus of economics courses, whether at school or university.
 Although an emphasis is placed on areas such as macro- and microeconomics, economic history does have a tendency to fall by the wayside.

 Economic history classes can cover all sorts of historical economic events, including: